SarahBednarsh/dotNet5782_9845_9065/README.md

 BL: exceptions

-Sarah: fix DroneToList, finish dealing with drones, add basic login in DAL-if in search drone doesn't exist return -1 and so on
+Sarah: fix DroneToList, finish dealing with drones, add basic login in DAL- if in search drone doesn't exist return -1 and so on
 Liorah: add cooridnates, fix initialize

 May the odds be ever in our favor:)